hanishkvc/prgs-docs-spreadsheetkvc/README.md

 related cell caches are cleared and thus need reevaluation.

-#### Looping
+#### Looping and Deep chaining.

-If =expressions contain looping, i.e the =expression refers back to itself either directly and or through another cell in the chain of calculations required to find the cell's value.
+If =expression in a cell refers back to itself either directly and or through another cell(s) in the chain of calculations required to find the cell's value, then it is considered to be looped.

-Then the program will trap such invalid looping and Err tag the contents of all cells involved in the calculation, whose value is impacted by looping.
+The program will trap such invalid looping and Err tag the contents of all cells involved in the calculation, whose value is impacted by looping.
 This allows the user to see what and all cells where involved in that looping.
 It also allows the program to continue with evaluation of the other cells.

-[DevelNOTE] Program will flag a calc loop error tag, even for cells whose =expression involves chaining of cells which refer to one another such that the chain length extends to thousands of cells.
+The program will also flag the calc loop error tag, for cells whose =expression involves chaining of cells which refer to one another such that the chain length extends to thousands of cells.
 IE where one cell refers to another cell, and that another cell refers to some other cell and so on.

 	NOTE: A cell directly refering to say 100 or even 500 cells for that matter is not a issue.
+	Similarly using Cell Address Ranges like say sum(A1:ZZ1024) in itself is also not deep cell chaining, rather it corresponds to a cell chaining depth of only 1.
+If any of those cells inturn depend on other cells for their calculations, and those other cells inturn dependent on even more cells for their value and so on and on and on to a very very deep extent, that is when a very very deep cell calculation chaining occurs and only then will this trigger.

-	Only if cells chain from one cell to other cell and that other cell to another cell and so on to the depth threshold + few other factors, only then this triggers.
+	IE cells chain from one cell to another cell and from that another cell to some other cell and so on to very very deep extents.

-	i.e CellB4[=B1+B2+B3]
+	i.e CellB4[=B1+B2+B3] or CellB4[=sum(B1:ZZ1024]

 		is a call depth of only 1

 	while CellB4[=B3] CellB3[=B2] CellB2[=B1] CellB1[=10]

 		leads to a call depth of 3 as far as CellB4 is concerned.

+User will be able to see if a cell is error tagged, because same is shown as part of cell content.
+Once user has fixed the looping in calculation and or better organised things.
+User can run

+	:rclearerr cellAddrRange

+to clear err tags from the cells in the specified range.
+So that the program will start accounting those cells again.

+Prg uses a decent enough effort multipass evaluation logic with valid result caching to try and handle very very deep calc chaining, where the solution is built part by part in small managable chunks, over multiple passes.

+[DevelNote]

+If CALCLOOPMAX is reduced to 200 or so, then looping in =expressions and or very long cell-to-cell dependency chaining will be identified (in this case if the depth crosses 200 or so) and all cells involved in the chain will also get error tagged.

+However by default program is setup to not trigger this in the normal case (by setting CALCLOOPMAX to a very high value of 1000).
+Instead the program allows python recursion error to trigger and break the calculation if it is sufficiently deep to trigger the same.
+In this case chances are few of the involved cells' values would have got calculated.
+Even otherwise, it will continue with calculating the remaining cells.
+THis ensures that over a series of passes, the cells starting from the origin of the calc chain and slowly building up towards the end of the calc chain get calculated and cached.
+At each pass all cells with in the recursion limit depth to the last set of calculated cells in the chain, get calculated.
+Thus the chain gets resolved automatically through managable parts / blocks, in a discrete sliding manner from the start to the end of the chain, over a series of passes.

+THis allows very deep chains (well most of them any way, in a reasonable time and definitely all, if one is willing to wait for sufficient time) to be calculated while still trapping loops.

 ## Supported functions for =expressions